Terms and Conditions

 1.4 If you enter any of your Access codes incorrectly 3 consecutive times, your Online Banking may be suspended and you won’t have access to Online Banking.
 If this occurs, please call our contact centre to reactivate your Online Banking access.

-2. Passwords, Mobile passcodes and fingerprint sign in
+2. Sign in using Passwords, Mobile passcodes and biometric information

-2.1 When you register for Online Banking you’ll be provided with a temporary Password.
+2.1 When you register for Online Banking you’ll be provided with a temporary Password (unless you are under 12 years old).
+If you are under 12, an account signatory will be provided with the Password.
 You must change this Password when you first access Online Banking and ensure any User does the same.

 2.2 It is very important that your Password, and every User's Password, remains secure.
 Ways to achieve this include choosing a Password that nobody could guess, not using one that includes your name, date of birth (or part thereof) or a combination of these, and not using the same password that is used for other services such as your email service.

-2.4 You can activate fingerprint sign in where your Mobile device allows you to control access to it using any fingerprint that you store in the device.
-If you wish to use fingerprint sign in, you should ensure that only your fingerprint is stored on the Mobile device.
-Each time the Mobile device registers a fingerprint sign in to authorise any transactions through Westpac Mobile Banking or Westpac Tablet Banking (as applicable), you instruct us to perform those transactions.
+2.4 You can sign in by using biometric information where your Mobile device allows you to control access to it using, for example, any fingerprint or facial data that you store in the device.
+If you wish to sign in using biometric information, you should ensure that only your biometric information is stored on the Mobile device.
+Each time the Mobile device registers a use of biometric information to authorise any transactions through Westpac Mobile Banking or Westpac Tablet Banking (as applicable), you instruct us to perform those transactions.

-2.5 In addition to ensuring your Mobile device is secure, it is very important that each Mobile passcode or fingerprint used in connection with that Mobile device, remain secure.
+2.5 In addition to ensuring your Mobile device is secure, it is very important that each Mobile passcode or biometric information used in connection with that Mobile device, remain secure.

 2.6 If we suspect the security of your Password or Mobile passcode has been breached, you’ll be required to change it.